Using History Room Resources

 Due to the fragile nature of most of our materials, we do not permit self-service copying of manuscripts or books.
 Except in the case of oversize, extremely fragile items, or tightly bound items, our staff can provide copies or PDF scans of needed material.
 We cannot generally offer same day service on scans or large copy orders.
 Please also note that we do not copy entire published works.
 See the fee schedule below.

 With some exceptions, patrons may use non-flash photography to copy research materials.Staff will assist you in this process.
+We do not permit the use of portable scanners.

 All copies, photographs, and scans are for personal, research use only.
 If you wish to display, duplicate or publish an image of an item in the collection, please ask for a copy of our duplication policy.
 We reserve the right not to copy material if we believe this may be in violation of U.S. copyright law.